apache/apisix-ingress-controller/docs/en/latest/reference/example.md

 ## Configure Upstream

-To configure upstream related configurations, including load balancing algorithm, how the host header is passed to upstream, service timeout, and more:
+To configure upstream related configurations, including load balancing algorithm, how the host header is passed to upstream, service timeout, health checks, and more:

 <Tabs
 groupId="k8s-api"